nordeim/The-Scent-oa5/docs/prompt_to_fix_10.md

 I did not share the original file for  `views/admin/product_form.php` earlier.
 I now enclosed the original version of `views/admin/product_form.php`in the attached `content_of_code_files_8.md` for your meticulous and systematic review and validation against your newly generated version of `views/admin/product_form.php`.
 Please use the same rigorous and meticulous approach to create a complete updated version with your intended changes carefully merged.

 ---
+Please carefully review the "diff" command output comparing the newly generated `js/man.js` against the original version shared earlier. using line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
+Do a very detailed comparison and analysis before giving your conclusion.

+---
 awesome job so far! now use the same rigorous and meticulous approach to carefully review your previously updated technical design specification document and update it again with the added changes made since. you have to carefully update it with the current status of the codebase (including the newly updated files) to ensure accuracy and completeness of the TDS.
 Make the the updated TDS as detailed as possible with more explanations and examples and code snippets to make it useful as a handbook to onboard new developers to the project.

 ---